 - A.1 Formulate a simple model description for the problem.
-Be precise, motivate your assumptions and clearly define any notation! - A.2 Give an expression for the call blocking probability in terms of the models parameters, and calculate the blocking probability for cell size 1 km. - A.3 The call blocking probability is known to be insensitive with respect to the distribution of the call duration.
-What exactly does that mean?
-Be precise! - A.4 Is the call blocking probability also insensitive with respect to the inter-arrival time distribution of the calls?
-If so, why, if not so, give a counter-example. - A.5 What is the relation between a Poisson process and a Poisson distribution?
-And what is the difference between them?
-Be precise!
+Be precise, motivate your assumptions and clearly define any notation! - A.2 The call blocking probability is known to be insensitive with respect to the distribution of the call duration.
+But is the call blocking probability also insensitive with respect to the interarrival time distribution of the calls?
+If so, why, if not so, give a counter-example. - A.3 What happens to the blocking probability if the arrival rate doubles while the mean service time is halved?
+Given an intuitive explanation for this. - A.4 What is the relation between a Poisson process and a Poisson distribution?
+Be precise! - A.5 The Poisson process is known to have the so-called superposition property.
+What is that?
+Can you prove this?

-Now suppose the service provider wants to offer a new additional service to its customers, video conferencing, in two flavors: (1) low-resolution video conferencing, requiring 2 parallel channels for each connection, and (2) high-resolution video conferencing, requiring 4 parallel channels for each connection.
-Video conferencing calls arrive according to a Poisson process with rate 4 calls per hour per km^2, and the mean conference call duration is 20 minutes (for both high and low resolution calls).
+Now suppose the service provider wants to offer a new additional service to its customers, video conferencing, in two flavors: (1) low-resolution video conferencing, requiring 2 parallel channels for each connection, and (2) high-resolution video conferencing, requiring 3 parallel channels for each connection.
+Video conferencing calls arrive according to a Poisson process with rate 4 calls per hour $per km^2$ , and the mean conference call duration is 15 minutes (for both high and low resolution calls).
 50% of the conference calls requires low resolution, and 50% requires high resolution.
 Recall that each cell has 4 channels.
 Call attempts are blocked when there are not enough lines available.